mbuccoli/mbuccoli/README.md

-- 👋 Hi, I’m @mbuccoli
+- 👋 Hi, I’m Michele Buccoli
-- 👀 I’m interested in speech processing, music information retrieval and machine/deep learning
+- 🧪 I got a PhD in 2016 on music information retrival and machine learning
+- 🔍 I work at BdSound as a scientist researching audio/speech processing techniques, both DSP-based and AI-based
-- 🌱 I’m currently learning a lot
+- 🌱 I’m currently learning how to manage a large group of brilliant engineers
 - 📫 How to reach me: look at the contact section of my website http://mbuccoli.github.io

 <!---